3D animated film for Brotherwood by Studio Mitchell.learn more

 Studio Mitchell have a long history of working with manufacturing clients.
 An industry which has adopted 3D modeling already, the cross compatibility is very significant.
 In some cases, engineers already have working models from which we can create broadcast quality animation and photo-realistic visuals.
 This can also reduce the production budget removing the modeling cost.

-Take for example our animation of a prototype yacht.
+Take for example our animation of an offshore wind turbine farm.
 There was no requirement for costly live film footage or photography and their teams of people.
 No worries over the weather and the right season to shoot.
-Not forgetting the yacht was still in the ship yard, so there was no need for a prototype!
+Not forgetting this animation was made before the wind farm even existed!

 Instead when utilising 3D media our clients have much more freedom to comfortably customise and modify their product design.
 What’s more, because the whole process is digital this provides the client with a rapid road to market.